 Your Club Welfare Officer and coach agree they will speak generally to the whole team regarding respect and support of each other and highlight the benefits to their hockey if they build the team spirit and ultimately work more cohesively, bringing success as a team.
 The text messages are not specifically mentioned to the team but the young player is supported by your Club Welfare Officer and the messages are monitored.

 No further text messages are received.

-Information regarding the concern and the response are recorded on our MyConcern platform where the information is stored and held securely (See Hockey Wales guidance: 'Principles of Safe Data Storage').
+Information regarding the concern and the response are recorded and held securely by your Club Welfare Officer (See Hockey Wales guidance: 'Principles of Safe Data Storage').